InterDigitalInc/AdvantEDGE/docs/setup/env-runtime.md

 - 1.19, 1.20 <br> _(versions 1.16 used to work - not tested anymore)_

->**NOTE**<br>
-K8s deployment has a dependency on the node's IP address.<br>
+_**NOTE:** K8s deployment has a dependency on the node's IP address.<br>
 From our experience, it is **strongly recommended** to ensure that your platform always gets the same IP address for the main interface when it reboots.
 It also makes usage of the platform easier since it will reside at a well-known IP on your network.<br>
-Depending on your network setup, this can be achieved either by setting a static IP address on the host or configuring the DHCP server to always give the same IP address to your platform.<br>
+Depending on your network setup, this can be achieved either by setting a static IP address on the host or configuring the DHCP server to always give the same IP address to your platform._

 How we do it: